Wanaka Camera Club

 OPEN:

 There is NO restriction to choice of subject or treatment.
 The emphasis is on interest, visual impact, composition, and technical excellence.
 Images are not confined to any particular subject, type, or style of photography.
 These may include scenery, close-ups, buildings, animals, portraits, abstract, creative, and still-life.
 Special techniques are also allowed and include unlimited digital and darkroom manipulation.
-Images generated by purely electronic means (i.e. Fractals) will not be accepted.
+Images generated by purely electronic means (i.e. Fractals or AI generative) will not be accepted.

 PORTRAIT: